BabylonJS/OldDocumentationSite/content/resources/Exporter/Maya_to_glTF.md

 In glTF, the custom attributes are added as extras.

 ![custom attributes as extras](/img/exporters/Maya/CustomAttributes_Extras.png)

+Note that the custom attributes are added to the node, not to the mesh or light component itself.

 Following types have particularities you should know:
 - _bool_ : is equal to 0 or 1.